Knots Links

 - Bowline on a bight, how to tie a bowline if you don't have the ends.

-- Cleat Hitch Its surprising how many people can't tie this knot properly
+- Cleat Hitch it's surprising how many people can't tie this knot properly

-- Constrictor Knots make it a point of being difficult to untie.
-Its their job!
+- Constrictor Knots make it a point of being difficult to untie. it's their job!

-- Highwayman's Hitch makes it a point of being easy to untie, good for a quick hitch at the dock or where you need to get it undone fast
+- Highwayman's Hitch makes it a point of being EASY to untie, good for a quick hitch at the dock or where you need to get it undone fast

 - Reef Knots are used to reef sails, otherwise they are very unreliable.